MariadeAnton/sapphire-ant-checkly/README.md

-# Checkly Monitoring-as-code: Advanced Project
+# Checkly Monitoring-as-code: Advanced Project with Traces

 This example project shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow.
 We are using the https://checklyhq.com website as a monitoring target.